-Friends of The Summit is an independent, nonprofit organization created to conduct fund raising activities for The Summit including: WAPS, WKTL, Summit Flashbacks, KIDJAM!
+Friends of The Summit is an independent, nonprofit organization created to conduct fund raising activities for The Summit including: WAPS, WKTL, The330.net, KIDJAM!
 Radio™ and Rock & Recovery™.

 Our mission is to enhance the future of The Summit as a premier public media organization by enhancing financial support, promoting community interest, and providing advice and recommendations to station management and its license holder.